LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/forms/form-submission.rst

 .. admonition:: Question

-   What makes up the "key value" pair for form inputs?
+   When a form is submitted, where does the data for the key-value pairs come from?